SSAB Training Offer

 Level: Intermediary

-Book Your Place:
+Book Your Place: Click here to book via Eventbrite

 Level: Intermediary

-David Gell
+Trainer: David Gell

-About this Course:
+About this Course

 Taking a professionally curious approach within your practice will make you better placed to take appropriate and positive action to try and ensure someone’s safety and wellbeing.
 This session will help you develop a better understanding of someone’s situation and take into account their personal circumstances and vulnerabilities.
-To achieve this, we will look at previous reviews where professional curiosity was an emerging factor; explore what is professional curiosity, discuss what we need to bear in mind within our work practice; identify the presenting factors and barriers to professional curiosity and then apply the skills and learning to real case scenarios.
+To achieve this, we will look at previous reviews where professional curiosity was an emerging factor; explore what is professional curiosity, discuss what we need to bear in mind within our work practice; identify the presenting factors and barriers to professional curiosity and then apply the skills and learning to real case scenarios

-Learning Outcomes:
+Learning Outcomes

 - Know what professional curiosity is in relation to safeguarding adults.